innalizunova/exam-assistant-sentiment/README.md

 It's necessary to specify all data paths.

 You can train your own LSTM and LSA models or load existing models using boolean parameter load_model in sentiment_analysis() and lda_analysis() functions.

+First training will be longer because of creating files with converted embeddings.